-Learning partners for responsible finance in Rwanda
+Learning partner for responsible finance in Rwanda

 Learning partner to Responsible Finance through Local Leadership and Learning in Rwanda